 Configure AWS Cognito User Pool Clients

-The aws:cognito/userPoolClient:UserPoolClient resource, part of the Pulumi AWS provider, defines an application client for a Cognito user pool: its authentication flows, OAuth settings, and token behavior.
-This guide focuses on four capabilities: authentication flow selection, OAuth 2.0 configuration, analytics integration, and token rotation.
+The aws:cognito/userPoolClient:UserPoolClient resource, part of the Pulumi AWS provider, defines application clients that connect to Cognito User Pools for authentication and authorization.
+This guide focuses on three capabilities: authentication flow configuration, OAuth 2.0 setup with callbacks and scopes, and token rotation security.

-User pool clients belong to existing Cognito user pools and may reference Pinpoint applications or IAM roles for analytics.
+User pool clients belong to existing Cognito User Pools and may reference Pinpoint applications or IAM roles for analytics integration.
 The examples are intentionally small.
-Combine them with your own user pools, identity providers, and monitoring infrastructure.
+Combine them with your own user pools, identity providers, and application infrastructure.

 Create a minimal client for user pool access

-Most integrations start by creating a client that applications use to authenticate users against a user pool.
+Most integrations start with a basic client that connects applications to a user pool for authentication.

 import * as pulumi from "@pulumi/pulumi";